SimondieZ/NaturalNumber/README.md

 # Prerequisites

-You need to install below software(s) before you begin with.
-If you have them already installed in your Machine, well and good.
+You need to install the following software(s) before you start working with the app.
+If you have them already installed in your Machine, then it's good.

    * JDK / JRE - Java 11 or later
    * Apach Maven - Install only when you build project outside of your IDE.
 IDE does come with built in Maven.
    * PostgreSQL
-   * IDE(optional) - Any one from below of your choice:
+   * IDE(optional) - Any options below:
        * Eclipse
        * IntelliJ IDEA
-   * HTTP Client to test REST Api (Any one from below of your choice):
+   * HTTP Client to test REST Api (Any options below):
-       * Postman - It also comes as Chrome extension.
+       * Postman
        * Advanced REST Client - It also comes as Chrome extension.

 # How to Run